AVerMedia Live Gamer HD 2 Review

 AVerMedia Live Gamer HD 2 9

-Since then, Avermedia has returned to its two most popular devices, refreshing the Live Gamer Portable, allowing you to record gameplay directly onto an SD card, negating the PC requirement.
+Since then, AVerMedia has returned to its two most popular devices, refreshing the Live Gamer Portable, allowing you to record gameplay directly onto an SD card, negating the PC requirement.
 The most recent addition to the lineup improves upon one of the most popular streaming capture devices, the Live Gamer HD, allowing for improved visual fidelity and functionality with the Live Gamer HD 2 (GC570).

 The Live Gamer HD 2 was designed with the future in mind, allowing you to capture uncompressed videos at 1080p60.
-It also delivers compressed videos that require less bandwidth, but if you are a content creator on YouTube or live streamer on Twitch, you’ll want the visual fidelity from the uncompressed footage.
-It does mean that file size is higher, but it’s well worth it in the long run.
+It also delivers compressed videos that require less bandwidth, but if you are a content creator on YouTube or live streamer on Twitch, you'll want the visual fidelity from the uncompressed footage.
+It does mean that file size is higher, but it's well worth it in the long run.
 While 4K is still quite a few years off from being the industry standard, games running at 1080p60 are still visually stunning.
 As a PCIe slot capture card, the LGHD2 is an internal solution, requiring a single PCIe 1x slot available on your motherboard.
-The Live Gamer HD was limited to only 30 frames a second while recording or streaming at a 1080p resolution, making the LGHD2 Avermedia’s staple internal capture card.
-It can easily match the performance of the USB 3.0 Live Gamer Extreme, making it a variable solution for those that don’t have any compatible USB 3.0 ports.
+The Live Gamer HD was limited to only 30 frames per second while recording or streaming at a 1080p resolution, making the LGHD2 AVerMedia's staple internal capture card.
+It can easily match the performance of the USB 3.0 Live Gamer Extreme, making it a viable solution for those that don't have any compatible USB 3.0 ports.

-When you are using the RECentral software, which has come a long way over the years, you’ll be required to select the quality of the video footage for recordings.
-This means that using their software; you will be using a compressed video image.
-Before moving to a third party solution, we captured footage for all of our reviews and let’s play videos straight from RECentral.
-Video Bitrate is limited to 60Mbps, which will still produce a high-quality image, especially since you’ll likely be sending it through a video editing program and then uploading to YouTube which will compress the picture even further.
+When you are using the RECentral software, which has come a long way over the years, you'll be required to select the quality of the video footage for recordings.
+This means that using their software, you will be using a compressed video image.
+Before moving to a third-party solution, we captured footage for all of our reviews and let's play videos straight from RECentral.
+Video bitrate is limited to 60Mbps, which will still produce a high-quality image, especially since you'll likely be sending it through a video editing program and then uploading to YouTube, which will compress the picture even further.
 Audio bitrate is still limited to 256 kbps, which is much lower than it should be in 2017.

 On the streaming side of things, RECentral already has integrated support for the most powerful clients such as Twitch, YouTube Live, and Facebook.
-While it lacks Microsoft’s new streaming service, Beam, you can add any custom RTMP.
-It still offerings industry standard options, such as adding webcams, images and a slew of resizing options.
-While many streamers use a green screen to mask out their background, Avermedia has a commercial solution for those unable to add one to their setup.
-TriDef SmartCam studies your webcam footage, slowly removing the background without the need of special lighting.
+While it lacks Microsoft's new streaming service, Beam, you can add any custom RTMP.
+It still offers industry-standard options, such as adding webcams, images, and a slew of resizing options.
+While many streamers use a green screen to mask out their background, AVerMedia has a commercial solution for those unable to add one to their setup.
+TriDef SmartCam studies your webcam footage, slowly removing the background without the need for special lighting.
 There is a free trial for the product, allowing you to use it in RECentral or XSplit, but you must purchase a license once the trial expires.
 I came away thoroughly impressed with the software during my tests, as it can easily distinguish my wall populated with shelves of Star Wars figures from myself.
-I did find that it may have some difficulty if you are wearing a color that matches the wall, but then again you’d have a similar issue wearing green and sitting in front of a green screen.
+I did find that it may have some difficulty if you are wearing a color that matches the wall, but then again you'd have a similar issue wearing green and sitting in front of a green screen.

 Simply Put